uccser/cs-field-guide/text/en/chapters/software-engineering.md

 *Agile* software development has become popular over the last 10 years; two of the most famous agile processes are called [XP](https://en.wikipedia.org/wiki/Extreme_programming) and [Scrum](https://en.wikipedia.org/wiki/Scrum_(development\)).
 Agile software development is all about being extremely flexible and adaptive to change.
 Most other software processes try to manage and control changes to requirements during the process; agile processes accept and expect change.
 The following xkcd comic illustrates part of the apparent dilemma that agile processes aim to address.
 With Agile, we can develop software quickly, correctly, and be adaptive to change.

-{image filename="xkcd-good-code.png" alt="A xkcd comic on good code" source="https://xkcd.com/844/"}
+{image filename="xkcd-good-code.png" hover-text="You can either hang out in the Android Loop or the HURD loop." alt="A xkcd comic on good code" source="https://xkcd.com/844/"}

 Agile processes work similarly to iterative processes in that they do a number of iterations of analysis, design, implementation and testing.
 However, these iterations are extremely short, each usually lasting only about 2 weeks.